5 Serious Causes Of Hair Loss In Toddlers

 3. Telogen effluvium

 Telogen Effluvium is another common cause of hair loss in toddlers.
-The hair loss usually follows a recent illness like high fever or a surgery.
+Hair loss usually follows a recent illness like a high fever or surgery.
 Emotional stress too can cause telogen effluvium (5).

 Other Symptoms:

 • Telogen Effluvium does not have many symptoms.
-If your toddler is losing a large chunk of hair every day and if she was ill a few weeks earlier, you may suspect Telogen Effluvium.
+If your toddler is losing a large chunk of hair every day and if they were ill a few weeks earlier, you may suspect Telogen Effluvium.

 • Weight loss too can be a symptom to watch out for.